Do you want to create a professional business email address for free?

 Method 2.
 Creating a Business Email Address using Google Workspace (formerly G Suite)

-Google offers professional business email addresses with Google Workspace (formerly G Suite) which includes Gmail along with other productivity tools like Docs, Drive, and Calendar for businesses.
+Google offers professional business email addresses with Google Workspace (formerly G Suite), which includes Gmail and other productivity tools like Docs, Sheets, Drive, Google Meet, and Calendar for businesses.

 This method is not free, but it allows you to use a Gmail account for your professional business email with your own business name.

 While there’s a small cost, it comes with many advantages:

 - You will use Gmail’s familiar user-friendly interface and apps to send and receive emails from your website domain.